tari-labs/tari-university/src/consensus-mechanisms/BFT/understanding_bft_consensus.md

 ### Summary

-"*BFT, Blockchain and Beyond*" by Ittai Abraham, Israel Institie for Advaced Studies, 2018
+*"BFT, Blockchain and Beyond"* by Ittai Abraham, Israel Institute for Advanced Studies, 2018.

-This talk provides an overview of blockchain, decentralised trust, with focus on Byzantine Fault Tolerance.
-Traditional BFT protocols are assessed and compared with the modern Nakamoto Consensus.
+This talk provides an overview of blockchain and decentralized trust, with the focus on Byzantine Fault Tolerance (BFT).
+Traditional
+BFT protocols are assessed and compared with the modern Nakamoto Consensus.

-The presenation moves on to looking at a hybrid solution of combining traditional and modern consenus.
+The presentation looks at a hybrid solution of combining traditional and modern consensus mechanisms.

 ### Video